An elliptical is a piece of exercise equipment designed to provide a high-quality, low-impact cardiovascular workout.

 A: Both treadmills and ellipticals allow the user to get an effective cardiovascular workout without having to venture outdoors.
 But – and this is important for older folks – like running itself treadmills are hard on the knees (17).
 If you suffer from knee problems such as osteoarthritis (18) you should avoid treadmills.
 On the other hand, because ellipticals do not require you to drive your feet into the ground, they’ll provide you a safe, effective workout.

 Q: Why are some machines called elliptical crosstrainers?

-A: When they were first introduced some years back ellipticals that included handlebars for the upper body were called ‘crosstrainer ellipticals’ to separate them from ellipticals without those handlebars.
+A: When they were first introduced some years back, ellipticals that included handlebars for the upper body were called ‘crosstrainer ellipticals’ to separate them from ellipticals without those handlebars.
 Today, however, most ellipticals include these upper body handlebars.
-So the crosstrainer designation is basically superfluous.
+So the crosstrainer designation is basically redundant.

 Q: Do I need a surge protector for my elliptical machine?

 A: Any plug-in elliptical machine should absolutely have a surge protector (19).
 Just as a surge protector can protect a PC (remember those?) from getting fried in the event of a power surge, they’ll protect the high tech components of your elliptical too.
 A good surge protector costs about the same as a T-shirt and can save you a lot of money in the long run.